1

 Following the first busy season of rentals, the Town conducted a public outreach campaign related to Short-Term Rental licensing, regulations, and enforcement.
 The Town hosted four listening sessions to receive feedback from the public.
 These sessions were both in person and virtual and were hosted over a 3-week period, with some sessions being held during the day and others in the evening.

-• Require submission of a parking diagram with each license application.
+• Require submission of a parking diagram with each license application for single family, duplex, and town home units.

 • Require submission of direct contact numbers.